Skip to content

 Simon Says: Why some leaders stay operational instead of being strategic

-In this conversation, my client was concerned about the emerging dynamic between councillors and staff.
-On one hand, the new councillor group was incredibly enthusiastic and had indicated a desire to make meaningful change, but they were caught up in operational details and struggling to get out of the weeds.
+My client was concerned about the dynamic emerging between councillors and staff.
+On one hand, the new councillor group was incredibly enthusiastic and genuinely motivated to make meaningful change.
+On the other, they were getting pulled into operational detail and struggling to create space for strategic thinking.

 The premise being that if people are good at their job, they’ll be promoted – and they’ll only stop being promoted once they’re not very good at it.
 It’s one of those sayings that makes us laugh because we recognise the truth in it.